ejmeij/entity-linking-and-retrieval-tutorial/README.md

-entity-linking-and-retrieval-tutorial
+Entity Linking and Retrieval Tutorial
 =====================================

-Entity Linking and Retrieval Tutorial
+Tutorial given at WWW 2013 and SIGIR 2013.